Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy's Expected Result/Impact: refined safety practices with input from all stakeholders
+Strategy's Expected Result/Impact: Refined safety practices

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Campus Safety Officer

-Strategy 2: CSA will participate in campus safety audit.
+Strategy 2: Participate in campus safety audit.

-Staff Responsible for Monitoring: administrators
+Staff Responsible for Monitoring: Campus Safety Officer

 Performance Objective 3 - EMERGENCY OPERATIONS